msalahat/NodeJS-PNGDefry/README.md

 ### Test

 A test script is added under tests direcotry :
-+ First open the image under /tests direcoty by the browser other than safari , it will not be displayed.
++ First open the image under /tests direcotory by the browser other than safari , it will not be displayed.

-+ Run this commands inside the module root direcoty
++ Run this commands inside the module root direcotory

 ```javascript
 npm install
 npm test
 ```

-+ If you have successfully installed the package ,the test should pass and   new image with the same name should be created under tests/ouput direcoty .
++ If you have successfully installed the package ,the test should pass and   new image with the same name should be created under tests/ouput direcotory .

 + Open the image with your browser it should be displayed.